-- 1. Follow all the instructions in the "Cleaning" section of this chapter. - 2.
+- Follow all the instructions in the "Cleaning" section of this chapter. - 2.
+Turn the fuel cock lever to "OFF". - Drain the carburetor float chamber by loosening the drain bolt; this will prevent fuel deposits from building up.
+Pour the drained fuel into the fuel tank. - 4.
 Fill up the fuel tank and add fuel stabilizer (if available) to prevent the fuel from deteriorating.